mr-kiou/OpenRTV/README.md

 This project isn't finished.
 Print and use at you own risk.

+Special thanks to Cole Funseth, for his precious help.

 ##How to print
 Use any filament you want.
 PLA or PETG will do fine.
 You will need to turn support on, 3 walls (total 1.2m wall thikness)